-The Audit Committee, as part of their annual review, assessed the effectiveness of the Board and its independence.
-The Audit Committee assessed the adequacy of the information provided, the regular nature of the communication between the board and management and reviewed whether management was following the mandated strategic direction as set out in the board's direction and management milestones.
+The Audit Committee, as part of their annual review, assesses the effectiveness of the Board and its independence.
+The Audit Committee assesses the adequacy of the information provided, the regular nature of the communication between the Board and senior staff.